codeChutney/sb-actuator-intro/README.md

 See application.yml for more details on how to add Info that shows up when using the /info endpoint.

+### Good practices

+It is recommended to secure endpoints that expose sensitive info, using spring-security for example.

 ### Other tips and tricks

+Add new/custom endpoints:
 Change log levels:

 ### Links